bitboom/bitboom.github.io/_posts/2020-08-07-rust-macro-system.md

 ```

 ## Summary
+Those examples are about
-We implemented DSL and variadic using declarative macros.
+DSL and variadic
+using declarative macro.
 Macros looks like a little weird,
 but it is very usable.
 If we use procedural macros together,
 we can make more powerful code. (compiler-plugin level!!)
 In the next post, let's look at procedural macros.